grug-lang/grug-for-python/README.md

 }
 ```

-Run it by cloning the repository, `cd`-ing into it, running `cd example`, and finally running `python example.py`.
+Run it by cloning the repository, `cd`-ing into it, running `cd examples/minimal`, and finally running `python example.py`.

+See the [`examples/` directory](https://github.com/grug-lang/grug-for-python/tree/main/examples) for more interesting programs, like [`examples/using_grug_packages`](https://github.com/grug-lang/grug-for-python/tree/main/examples/using_grug_packages).

 ## Dependencies